 As with the Borehole and Surface Water Design modules, the calculations made in the Horizontal Design module involve the combination of a large number of input parameters.
 Care must be taken to assure that proper values are verified before use.
 Assuming that reasonable values are provided to the software, the software will provide a reasonable result.
+Fixed area mode and the temperature prediction graphs also are available for horizontal systems.

 The Horizontal Design module in GLD also includes a set of panels, grouped by subject, through which the designer can enter and edit the input variables in a straightforward and efficient manner.
 For example, parameters related to trench configuration are listed on the Configuration panel, while piping choices are listed on the Piping panel.
 Everything related to a project is presented simultaneously and easily is accessible throughout the design process.
-In the expanded user interface mode, which can be expanded by double clicking on any of the tabs, the most commonly modified parameters as well as calculation results are always visible, as seen below in figure 5.1.
+In the expanded user interface mode, which can be expanded by double clicking on any of the tabs, the most